Women in Fire

 One of my favorite memories was watching a gopher tortoise run (if you can call it running) into its burrow to wait out a burn.
 We went back to that burrow while mopping up after the burn, and out came an Eastern indigo snake—the first and only one I've ever seen.
 Gopher tortoise burrows provide refuge for hundreds of other species.

-As volunteer program manager, I also recruit and place trained volunteers on Conservancy and partner fire teams.
+As volunteer program manager, I also recruit and place trained volunteers on TNC and partner fire teams.
 We have 10+ qualified volunteers who get our alerts about upcoming burns across the state.
 Volunteers also help us prep fire lines and monitor fire effects beyond burn season.
 I love being a bridge between nature and people who want to get more involved in conservation.